 Schools were among the first places to adopt IPM as their standard pest control methodology.
 The motivation, of course, was to protect children by reducing or eliminating the use of pesticides in the places where they spend so much of their time.
 When this change started to happen, a lot of pest control companies just gave up treating schools.
 Old habits die hard, and the habit of just walking through a building spraying smelly chemicals on the baseboards was one that a lot of exterminators just weren't ready to give up.

-The owners of Dayton Exterminating, however, welcomed the change.
+The owners of Pro Zone Pest Control, however, welcomed the change.
 We'd actually been moving toward IPM long before it became the trend.
 It just made sense to us that pesticides shouldn't be used as a first course of action, not only for environmental reasons, but for effectiveness ones.
 The old-school methods of pest control simply weren't very effective.
 They treated the symptoms rather than the causes.